Gergall/swccg-cardlists/README.md

 8. Do some testing to see how the pages look.
 Good, hopefully!

-9. You need to make the new Vset page doesn't have an image banner?
+9. You will find that the new Vset page is missing an image banner.
+You'll need to create one and upload it.
   - Banner size is `735 x 93`
   - Upload banner to Amazon S3.
-File name and path must be exactly like this (using Set 20 as an example): `/cardlists/images/SET19_title.gif`
+File name and path must be exactly like this (using Set 19 as an example): `/cardlists/images/SET19_title.gif`

 <a name="updating-the-page-html"></a>